 The use of data might also be limited to the inevitable personal or cognitive bias of an individual.
 Some individuals have the tendency to identify favorable factors, especially if they are analyzing a particular object that fancies their interest.
 This bias is often reflected on the long list of strengths and opportunities as opposed to insubstantial list of weaknesses and threats.

-Because it is simple to use, another disadvantage of SWOT analysis is that it can be quickly designed and performed without critical thinking, thus leading to misrepresentation of strengths, weaknesses, opportunities, and threats.
+Furthermore, because it is simple to use, another disadvantage of SWOT analysis is that it can be quickly designed and performed without critical thinking.
+This can leading to misrepresentation of strengths, weaknesses, opportunities, and threats.
+It is important to observe due diligence and demonstrate critical thinking to guarantee its effectiveness.

 Conclusion: The advantages and disadvantages of SWOT analysis

-Nonetheless, the ability to link the internal strengths and weaknesses of an organization or its particular element with its external opportunities and threats is the key advantage of SWOT analysis.
-This is a critical element in strategic formulation or situational analysis.
+Nonetheless, based on the discussions above, the ability to link the internal strengths and weaknesses of an organization with the opportunities and threats present in its external environment is the defining advantage of SWOT analysis.
+This is a critical step in formulating a strategy or analyzing a situation.

-The critical disadvantage of using SWOT analysis, however, is its limitation due to its tendency to produce ambiguous and subjective data or information.
-This analytical tool cannot be used on its own because it does not define the strategic implication of the identified strengths, weaknesses, opportunities, and threats.
+The key disadvantage of using SWOT analysis, however, is its limitation centered on its tendency to produce ambiguous and subjective data or information.
+This analytical tool cannot be used on its own because it does not provide a framework for evaluating data and information.
+It also does not define the strategic implication of the identified strengths, weaknesses, opportunities, and threats.

 It is important to remember that SWOT analysis is not an actual strategic process.
 Instead, it is an analytical tool used for generalized internal and external situational analysis, especially a tool for facilitating critical and reflective thinking and brainstorming or exchanging of ideas among decision makers.